Reduce Your Carbon Footprint In 6 Practical Ways

 Drive less by carpooling or taking public transportation

 One of the primary things that you can do to reduce your carbon footprint is to drive less.
-This can be done by carpooling or taking public transportation whenever possible, which will allow you to cut down on the number of cars that are on the road and thus decrease emissions from this source.
+This can be done by carpooling service or taking public transportation in South Florida whenever possible.
+It allows you to cut down on the number of cars that are on the road and thus decrease emissions from this source.